CIDRAM/CIDRAM/_docs/readme.vi.md

 ### 8. <a name="SECTION8"></a>NHỮNG CÂU HỎI THƯỜNG GẶP (FAQ)

+#### "Chữ ký" là gì?

+In the context of CIDRAM, a "signature" refers to data that acts as an indicator/identifier for something specific that we're looking for, usually an IP address or CIDR, and includes some instruction for CIDRAM, telling it the best way to respond when it encounters what we're looking for.
+A typical signature for CIDRAM looks something like this:

+`1.2.3.4/32 Deny Generic`

+Often (but not always), signatures will bundled together in groups, forming "signature sections", often accompanied by comments, markup, and/or related metadata that can be used to provide additional context for the signatures and/or further instruction.

+#### <a name="WHAT_IS_A_CIDR"></a>"CIDR" là gì?

+"CIDR" is an acronym for "Classless Inter-Domain Routing" *[[1](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), [2](http://whatismyipaddress.com/cidr)]*, and it's this acronym that's used as part of the name for this package, "CIDRAM", which is an acronym for "Classless Inter-Domain Routing Access Manager".

+However, in the context of CIDRAM (such as, within this documentation, within discussions relating to CIDRAM, or within the CIDRAM language data), whenever a "CIDR" (singular) or "CIDRs" (plural) is mentioned or referred to (and thus whereby we use these words as nouns in their own right, as opposed to as acronyms), what's intended and meant by this is a subnet (or subnets), expressed using CIDR notation.
+The reason that CIDR (or CIDRs) is used instead of subnet (or subnets) is to make it clear that it's specifically subnets expressed using CIDR notation that's being referred to (because CIDR notation is just one of several different ways that subnets can be expressed).
+CIDRAM could, therefore, be considered a "subnet access manager".

+Although this dual meaning of "CIDR" may present some ambiguity in some cases, this explanation, along with the context provided, should help to resolve such ambiguity.

 #### "Sai tích cực" là gì?

 Nghĩa của "sai tích cực" (*hay: "lỗi sai tích cực"; "báo động giả"*; Tiếng Anh: *false positive*; *false positive error*; *false alarm*), mô tả rất đơn giản, và trong một bối cảnh tổng quát, được sử dụng khi kiểm tra cho một điều kiện, để tham khảo các kết quả của bài kiểm tra, khi kết quả là tích cực (hay, điều kiện được xác định là "tích cực", hay "đúng"), nhưng dự kiến sẽ được (hay cần phải có được) tiêu cực (hay, điều kiện, thực tế, là "tiêu cực", hay "sai").
 "Sai tích cực" có thể được coi là điều tương tự như "khóc sói" (theo đó các điều kiện đang được kiểm tra là liệu có con sói gần đàn, điều kiện là "sai" bởi vì không có con sói gần đàn, và điều kiện được báo cáo là "tích cực" bởi các người chăn bằng cách gọi "sói, sói"), hay tương tự như tình huống trong thử nghiệm y tế theo đó một bệnh nhân được chẩn đoán là có một số bệnh, trong khi thực tế, họ không có bất kỳ số bệnh.